1939 Alabama Crimson Tide football team: Georgia Tech

 In their final home game of the season game against Georgia Tech Alabama lost their second consecutive game by a shutout, 6–0 against the Yellow Jackets at Legion Field.
 The only score of the game was set up after R. W. Murphy recovered a John Hanson fumble at the Alabama 38-yard line.
 Three plays later the Yellow Jackets scored on a 24-yard E. M. Wheby touchdown reception from Johnny Bosch, and after Holt Rast blocked the extra point attempt, Georgia Tech led 6–0.
-The loss brought Alabama's all-time record against Georgia Tech to 11–11–3.